CaptainProton42/LiquidContainerDemo/README.md

 The material renders in four passes:

-**First pass**: Render the back faces of the mesh and add some lighting to simulate the glass. *Drawn behind all other passes.*
+**First pass** `glass.shader`: Render the back faces of the mesh and add some lighting to simulate the glass. *Drawn behind all other passes.*

-**Second pass**: Move the vertices of the model inwards a bit to simulate glass thickness and discard all fragments above the liquid line.
+**Second pass** `liquid.shader`: Move the vertices of the model inwards a bit to simulate glass thickness and discard all fragments above the liquid line.
 Add some lighting and bubbles.

 In order to obtain the position in the container *but rotated to world coordinates* (to keep the liquid aligned with the world horizon) we do (where `pos` is a varying)